OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/sellar.rst

 The first thing to notice is that we no longer promote the variable `y2` up to the group level.
-We need to add the connections manually because we really have two different variables named 'y2': they are 'd1.y2' and 'd2.y2'.
-In addition to the two connections to the 'state_eq' component, we also need to manually connect y2 to the objective and one of the constraints.
+We need to add the connections manually because we really have two different variables: 'd1.y2' and 'd2.y2'.
+In addition to the two connections to the 'state_eq' component, we also need to manually connect `y2` to the objective and one of the constraints.

 We have also switched the solver to the Newton solver, since we no longer are iterating around a loop.
 Don't forget to change your import.
 The default